Family and Community Medicine Residency

 Resident education is enhanced by a large classroom offering multiple presentation options, a centrally-located precepting/consulting area, a dedicated library area, and easily-accessible WiFi service throughout the facility.
 Residents enjoy a private lounge of their own design; and University Medical Center provides on-site pharmacy services, laboratory services and radiology services.

 University Medical Center is a nationally-recognized, top-performing medical center having earned awards and honors for excellence in patient care.
 It is a 346-bed facility, the largest public hospital on the United States-Mexico border, the only Level 1 Trauma Center in approximately 250 miles, and the primary teaching hospital for our residents.

 El Paso Children’s Hospital opened in February of 2012.
 It provides El Paso 122 private pediatric rooms, state of the art equipment, family-friendly spaces, and a Level III Neonatal Intensive Care Unit.
 Family Medicine faculty and residents provide continuity care for pediatric inpatients, women during labor, and post-partum mother-baby couplets in this wonderful facility.

 William Beaumont Army Medical Center is the primary hospital in the area serving active duty military personnel and their families.
-It has a bed capacity of over 200 and is fully accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).
-We do not currently have any required rotations at WBAMC, but electives are available for interested residents.
+It has a bed capacity of over 200 and is fully accredited by the Joint Commission on the Accreditation of Healthcare Organizations.
+We do not have required rotations at WBAMC, but electives are available for interested residents.

 We look forward to receiving your application for admission into our Residency Program.
 We receive applications solely through the Electronic Resident Application Service (ERAS) provided by the Association of American Medical Colleges.